mbardwell/ZeroHeapVector/README.md

 Simple zero heap vector C++ implementation, focused on embedded systems.
 The advantages over `std::vector` are:

-* Memory is allocated on the stack, which is generally faster than heap allocation.
+* Memory is allocated on the stack, which is generally faster than heap allocation
-* Predictable Performance: Since the size is fixed, there is no need for dynamic memory allocation, leading to more predictable performance.
+* Predictable Performance: Since the size is fixed, there is no need for dynamic memory allocation, leading to more predictable performance
-* No Heap Fragmentation: As it does not use heap memory, it avoids issues related to heap fragmentation.
+* No Heap Fragmentation: As it does not use heap memory, it avoids issues related to heap fragmentation

-If you are looking for a generic implementation, here are some resources:
+If you are looking for a generic implementation, here are some great resources:

 * Boost's static_vector
 * Static vector open standard request [P0843r6](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/p0843r6.html)